bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 **EXERCISE**

-Search for the sequence 'GATTTTTACA' (GATTACA with 5 T's instead of 2) in ctl1.fastq file and in the output have the sequence name, e.g.:
+Search for the sequence 'GATTTTTACA' (GATTACA with 5 T's instead of 2) in ctl1.fastq file and in the output have the sequence name.
+The output should look like this:

 ```
 @SRR1145047.5880759